-- Deaths from cancer in the Region of the Americas are projected to reach over 2 million in 2030. - Between 2008 and 2030, the number of new cancer cases is expected to increase more than 85% in Latin America and the Caribbean, which is almost double the rate expected in North America (55%). - It is projected that by 2030 around 1.6 million people will be diagnosed with cancer each year in Latin America and the Caribbean.
+- Deaths from cancer in the Region of the Americas are projected to reach over 2,1 million in 2030. - Between 2012 and 2030, the number of new cancer cases is expected to increase by 67% in Latin America and the Caribbean, which is much higher rate than expected in North America (41%). - It is projected that by 2030 around 1.8 million people will be diagnosed with cancer each year in Latin America and the Caribbean.